Agentfile Specification

 FROM

 Declares the base for the agent.
-Either FROM scratch (empty agent) or FROM <agent-ref> (inherit from a parent
+Either FROM scratch (empty agent) or FROM <ref> (inherit from a parent

 FROM scratch